Surrogate decision-maker

 A surrogate decision maker, also known as a health care proxy or as agents, is an advocate for incompetent patients.
-If a patient is unable to make decisions for themselves about personal care, some agent must make decisions for them.
+If a patient is unable to make decisions for themselves about personal care, a surrogate agent must make decisions for them.
 If there is a durable power of attorney for health care, the agent appointed by that document is authorized to make health care decisions within the scope of authority granted by the document.
 If people have court-appointed guardians with authority to make health care decisions, the guardian is the authorized surrogate.